-WARNING: This page contains unmarked spoilers for Persona 3 and 4 and some of their spinoffs.
+WARNING: This page contains unmarked spoilers for Persona 3, Persona 4 and some of their spinoffs.
 Some of the characters below actually count as examples of walking spoilers.
 Very late spoilers, mind you, but still spoilers nonetheless.
-If youre new to the Persona Franchise, then turn back now.
+If you're new to the Persona franchise, then turn back now.
 YOU HAVE BEEN WARNED.

 Persona 4 Arena Characters

 Voiced by: Daisuke Namikawa (Japanese), Johnny Yong Bosch (English)